x66ccff/liveideabench/README.md

 ### 🧠✨🎉 News (2025/3/29): Latest Dataset Update (v2) on Hugging Face!

 We are pleased to announce that, based on the invaluable feedback from reviewers, we have enhanced our benchmark by upgrading it to **version 2**.
-This update introduces a new dimension—**Clarity**—and improves the prompts, evaluation process (including the rejection handling mechanism), making our benchmark more comprehensive and objective.
+This update introduces a new dimension—**Clarity**—and improves the prompts, evaluation process (including the rejection handling mechanism), making our benchmark more comprehensive and objective. 🚀

 This v2 version of the benchmark incorporates the latest models, including: `claude-3.7-sonnet:thinking`, `o3-mini-high`, `gpt-4.5-preview`, `qwq-32b`, `deepseek-r1`, `gemini-2.0-flash-thinking`, and a total of **41** state-of-the-art models.

 ### 🧠✨🎉 News (2025/1/27): Latest Dataset Update on Hugging Face!

 We are excited to announce that the latest dataset, including supplementary tests for models like **deepseek-R1**, **deepseek-V3**, **minimax-01**, **phi-4**, and **Opus**, has been uploaded to Hugging Face! 🚀

-Check it out here: [https://huggingface.co/datasets/6cf/liveideabench-DLC-250127](https://huggingface.co/datasets/6cf/liveideabench-DLC-250127)

 ---